BlazeKnight-x/TextTool/README.md

 # TextTool
 Run TextTool.py (may need to open folder in Visual Studio).

+Make sure there's a ROM called Mother.nes (default name) in the same directory.

 # Commands
 1 - Writes All Names.
 By Default, the Names are pulled from TextTool/Strings.
 You need 4 files (all .txt): EnemyName, ItemName, PlaceName, and PSIName.